 The new building has been designed with patient wellbeing in mind and the design very much reflects Oldham’s rich industrial mill heritage.
 The new development is fantastic news for residents in Oldham and Greater Manchester and will allow The Royal Oldham to operate as the hub site for high risk and emergency general and colorectal surgery for the North East sector of Greater Manchester.
 Having a new state-of-the-art theatre for emergency and colorectal surgery will allow the hospital’s surgeons to perform at the highest possible level and deliver great quality care for patients in Greater Manchester.

 IHP* has been selected as a main contractor for the demolitions, outpatient and Phase 4a development and Parkinson for the theatre.
-The works are scheduled be completed by Spring 2023.
+The works are scheduled be completed by Summer 2023.